-As the issues that Malaysian CARE works on as a whole are wide-ranging, we have selected these 3 areas to focus on so that our models and strategies can be tailored to suit our context.
-We also use these to learn together as an organisation, address these issues, understand the mechanisms of advocacy and policy change, and create spaces in the public forum for a Christian voice.
+As the issues that Malaysian CARE works on as a whole are wide-ranging, we have selected these three areas to focus on so that our models and strategies can be tailored to suit our context.
+We also use these to learn together as an organization, address these issues, understand the mechanisms of advocacy and policy change, and create spaces in the public forum for a Christian voice.

 PAR’s biblical motivation

 Through our work at PAR, we try to reach out to all the groups who are so close to Jesus’ heart.

 Because He is a covenant God, God is keeping faith with the poor, widows, orphans, the blind, prisoners, sojourners, the hungry, and the oppressed through you and me.

 In practical ways, we are helping the Orang Asli to map, document and protect their land.
 We are helping people living with HIV to get appropriate care and to get jobs.
 We are working with the Prisons Department to ensure better living conditions for prisoners with HIV, to ensure that they have equal rights and access to jobs, classes and other programmes.

 Biblical justice might not be fully realized in our lifetime.
 Even as we encounter roadblocks and difficulties in sensitive situations, we have seen how God has provided ways for us to be a shining light in the communities we serve.